How to sell on Amazon UK: fees, steps and selling plans

 What is selling on Amazon?

-Selling on Amazon means listing your products on its global marketplace, giving you access to millions of potential customers—a platform used by over two million sellers ranging from small businesses to individual entrepreneurs.
-It's a powerful way for small businesses to reach a huge audience without building an ecommerce website from scratch.
-You can manage everything from product listings to shipping, or let Amazon handle the logistics for you.
+It's a powerful way to reach millions of potential customers without building an ecommerce website from scratch.
+You can manage everything from product listings to shipping yourself, or let Amazon handle the logistics for you.

 Understanding Amazon business models